 Engelberg ski resort is one of our favorite places to ski in Switzerland.
 There are several reasons for this.
 First, it’s easy to get to by car and is just a short train ride from Lucerne.
 Second, there is snow certainty during the entire ski season.
 And third, the slopes are really nice and wide and usually not too busy.

 Furthermore, the scenery is terrific, and your ski ticket also allows you to go all the way up to the top of the famous Mount Titlis.
 That’s one of the most beautiful mountain tops to visit in Switzerland and separately visiting it will cost you a small fortune, so don’t miss it if skiing in the area!
-With 82km of slopes and 25 ski lifts covering the area between 1.050 and 3.020 meters above sea level, Engelberg has a wide variety of ski slopes to choose from.
+With 82km of slopes and 25 ski lifts covering an area between 1.050 and 3.020 meters above sea level, Engelberg ski resort has a wide variety of ski slopes to choose from.
 However, you’ll enjoy skiing here more if you are comfortable with intermediate, red pistes.

 There are three ski areas in Engelberg; the biggest one is the Titlis Area.
-It’s here that you’ll find the biggest variety of ski slopes.
+It’s here that you’ll find the widest variety of ski slopes.
 The most popular runs are around Jochpass, but the slopes at Stand are just as nice and much quieter.
 Our favorite place for lunch is the outdoor terrace of Hotel Trübsee.
 The views are stunning, and there is always such a great atmosphere here.

 For more information, please check this complete guide to skiing in Engelberg.